 This is the Pre-Vent feeder.

 - Most horses will eat five pounds of pellets faster than five pounds of hay.
 Using a slow feeder or providing smaller meals more frequently will remedy that.

 - If your horse is not chewing as much, you may find him wanting to chew other things…so be prepared with ideas, toys, exercise, friends, etc. to keep him busy.

 Easy to store, easy to measure, easy to transport!

-You may not want to use hay pellets all the time unless absolutely necessary, but it’s good to know you have options if needed.
+You may not want to use hay pellets all the time unless necessary, but it’s good to know you have options if needed.

 Stock up here for your horse supplies!
 As an Amazon Associate, I earn from qualifying purchases, but it’s ZERO extra cents to you.
 You can also visit my Amazon storefront here: PEG storefront.